agno-agi/.github/profile/README.md

 ## Start here

 - [**agno**](https://github.com/agno-agi/agno).
 The SDK for building agent platforms.
-Build agents using any framework, run them as production services with tracing, scheduling, and RBAC, and manage everything from a single control plane.
+Build agents using any framework, run them as production services with tracing, scheduling, and RBAC.
+Manage everything from a single control plane.
 Own your agent stack: your cloud, your data, your database.
 - [**docs**](https://docs.agno.com).
 Documentation for everything Agno.
 Build your [first agent in 20 lines of code](https://docs.agno.com/first-agent).
 - [**AgentOS UI**](https://os.agno.com).
 The control plane for your agent platform.
 Chat with agents, inspect sessions, traces, memory, and evals.